wifinigel/wlan-extcap-win/README.md

 ![Capture Tab][Capture_Image]

 * Channel: Select the channel that you would like the WLANPi to capture on
-* Channel width: Select the width of the channel you wish capture (note, it the channel is 40MHz wide and you only select 20MHz, you likely won't see ant data frames in your capture)
+* Channel width: Select the width of the channel you wish capture (note, if the required capture channel is 40MHz wide and you only select 20MHz, you won't see the data frames in you were hoping for in your capture, just lots of management & control frames)

 ### 2.3 Server Tab

 ![Server Tab][Server_Image]

-* WLAN Pi Address: This is the IP address of your WLANPi, which is 192.168.42.1 bey default if you use the direct USB connection method.
+* WLAN Pi Address: This is the IP address of your WLANPi, which is 192.168.42.1 by default if you use the direct USB connection method.
 However, the WLANPI could be connected anywhere on your network, so simply enter the IP address where you can reach your WLANPi.
-* WLANPi Port: The ususal network port for SSH is 22, which is the default provided in this utility.
+* WLANPi Port: The usual network port for SSH is 22, which is the default provided in this utility.
 If you change the port used by SSH on you WLANPi for some reason, you will need to update this field to match

 ### 2.4 Authentication Tab